 Mike and I went to Maximus as a birthday present from my friends (because yes I have amazing friends).
 It's in a really beautiful spot and they are incredibly passionate about what they do.
 They also have a micro brewery where they make gin.

-If you're after some more inspiration I filmed a travel vlog on our recent trip home - check it out below!
+- And it's not actually 'reading' but if you're after some more inspiration I filmed a travel vlog on our recent trip home - check it out below!